 Saucony has been making shoes and other running accessories for more than 100 years.
-The are originally an American company and are known for their bright colors and their various shoe technologies.
+They are originally an American company and are known for their bright colors and their various shoe technologies.
 Their motto is “made for runners by runners,” so unlike Adidas or other huge sports companies, they boldly state that running is their priority.
 Beside track shoes and more recently trail shoes, Saucony has really excelled at making long distance neutral shoes that provide a ton of cushion while not weighing runners down.
 The Ride 7 fits this description exactly.
-It is a neutral shoe that is lightweight with lots of cushion.
+It is a neutral shoe that is lightweight with lots of cushions.
 Keep reading to see if the Saucony Ride 7 could be your next favorite shoe!

 The outsole uses both iBR+ which is a blown rubber, as well as a special blend of carbon rubber found in many of Saucony’s

 other shoe models.
 The iBR+ is good for adding some extra cushioning and bounce to the shoe and is found all along the bottom of this particular model.
 The XT-900 is harder and contributes more to the durability of the outsole of this shoe.
 It is placed primarily around the midsole and a bit around the toe area to support the iBR+ blown rubber areas.
 The outsole is durable enough to support pronators while still giving a great plush feeling to forefoot strikers.

 This shoe is built with durability and comfort